-If you’re starting your own consulting business, you’re probably wondering how much to charge as a consultant.
-Indeed, correct estimation of fees is vital.
-Charging too much or too little will be counterproductive, so it’s better to establish one’s fees based on solid research.
+If you’re starting your online consulting business, you’re probably wondering how much to charge as a consultant.
+We get you, accurate estimation of fees is vital.
+Charging too much or too little will be counterproductive, so it’s better to establish your consulting fees based on solid research.

 When providing consulting services, you should make sure that clients are having a good experience.
 It helps if clients feel comfortable paying the stipulated amount.